 He no longer needs validation.

+He does not need to posture.
 He does not need to exaggerate achievements.
+He does not need to perform confidence.

 His nervous system is simply stable.